 The government is a diverse organization.
 So how do you work together?
 And how can you, as a government leader, continue to invest in diversity?
 One answer is empathy – the ability to understand and share the feelings of another.
 Empathy doesn’t mean you agree with everyone; it just means you assume a curious mindset and make an effort to truly understand.

-At GovLoop’s Next Generation of Government Training Summit, Frieda Edgette, Certified Executive Coach and Organizational Strategist, discussed how we can embrace diversity in the workplace with empathy as a tool.
-Participants explored the neurological and behavioral sciences underpinning empathy, its vital role in effective government leadership and gained practical tools to enhance individual and collective empathy across differences in the workplace.
+Frieda Edgette, Certified Executive Coach and Organizational Strategist, explained how we can embrace diversity in the workplace with empathy as a tool.
+She explored the neurological and behavioral sciences underpinning empathy, its vital role in effective government leadership and shared practical tools to enhance individual and collective empathy across differences in the workplace.

 First, how do we define empathy?
 There are three different types of empathy that span personal life and the workplace:

 - Cognitive empathy: Understanding the perspectives or thoughts of another.
 Alone, cognitive empathy can lead to manipulation.
 It can also lead to being cold and unfeeling.